 Starting with one example of the engine’s output: drugs to reduce the precancerous skin lesions that form after a lifetime of sun exposure.

-In a recent Spring study (manuscript in preparation), multiple drugs evaluated by our novel screening technology and surfaced via MegaMap helped cure mice of these sorts of precancerous skin lesions associated with sun exposure.
+In a recent Spring study, multiple drugs evaluated by our novel screening technology and surfaced via MegaMap helped cure mice of these sorts of precancerous skin lesions associated with sun exposure.
 The treatment group experienced drastically fewer and smaller lesions, along with improved skin health overall.

 This study is an example of the kind of follow-up validation often run at Spring – orthogonal, established protocols used to test the outputs of our engine.
 We run such validation experiments for our partners for many different diseases (more below).